rodinhatokay/micro-services-ticketing/README.md

 - `auth`: Authentication service written in TypeScript with a MongoDB database.
 - `client`: Client service (Next.js application) written in JavaScript.
 - `common`: Shared library between the services (except for the client) written in TypeScript.
+This library includes common functionality that is shared between the different services, such as event models, validation logic, and utility functions.
+The common library is also published to npm as a separate package for easy reuse in other services.
 - `expiration`: Expiration service, a worker service written in TypeScript with a Redis database.
 - `infra/k8s`: Kubernetes configuration files.
 - `nats-test`: A small project (playground) built to test the nats-streaming-service.
 This project is unrelated to the repository.